cpouchon/ORTHOSKIM/README.md

 ```
 ./orthoskim -m assembly -t spades -c config_orthoskim.txt
 ./orthoskim -m reformate -t spades -c config_orthoskim.txt
-./orthoskim -m contaminant_filtering -c config_orthoskim.txt
+./orthoskim -m cleaning -c config_orthoskim.txt
 ```

 > **Note:** For the cleaning step, we set the expected phyllum at "Embryophyta" (l.12 of the config file).

-If we want to get summary statistics of assemblies, users can run the following command:
+If you want to get summary statistics of assemblies, users can run the following command:

 ```
 ./orthoskim -m stat_assembly -c config_orthoskim.txt